Reasoning about External Calls: Conclusion: Summary, Related Work and Further Work

 \sdN{Separation logics \cite{IshtiaqOHearn01,Reynolds02} reason about disjoint memory regions.
 Incorporating Separation Logic's powerful framing mechanisms will pose several challenges: We have no specifications and no footprint for external calls.
 Because protection is ``scope-aware'', expressing it as a predicate would require quantification over all possible paths and variables within the current stack frame.
 We may also require a new separating conjunction \susan{operator}. } Hyper-Hoare Logics \cite{hyper-hoare-pldi2024,compositional-hypersafety-oopsla2022} reason about the execution of several programs, and \sdN{could thus be applied to our problem, if extended to model all possible sequences of calls of internal public methods.}

 Incorrectness Logic \cite{IncorrectnessLogic} under-approximates postconditions, and thus reasons about the presence of bugs, rather than their absence.
-Our work, like classical Hoare Logic, over-approximates postconditions, and differs from Hoare and Incorrectness Logics by tolerating interactions between verified code and unverified components. \sdN{Interestingly, even though earlier work in the space \cite{FASE,OOPSLA22} employ \emph{necessary} conditions for effects (\ie under-approximate pre-conditions), we can, instead, employ \emph{sufficient} conditions for the lack of effects (over-approximate postconditions).
-Incorporating our work into Incorrectness Logic might require under-approximating eventual access, while protection over-approximates it.}
+Our work, like classical Hoare Logic, over-approximates postconditions, and differs from Hoare and Incorrectness Logics by tolerating interactions between verified code and unverified components.
+Interestingly, even though in earlier works \cite{FASE,OOPSLA22} {we} employed \emph{necessary} conditions for effects (\ie under-approximate pre-conditions), we can, instead, employ \emph{sufficient} conditions for the lack of effects (over-approximate postconditions).
+Incorporating our work into Incorrectness Logic might require under-approximating eventual access, while protection over-approximates it.

 Rely-Guarantee \cite{relyGuarantee-HayesJones-setss2017,relyGuarantee-vanStaden-mpc2015} and Deny-Guarantee \cite{DenyGuarantee} distinguish between assertions guaranteed by a thread, and those a thread can reply upon.
 Our Hoare quadruples are (roughly) Hoare triples plus the ``guarantee'' portion of rely-guarantee.
 When a specification includes a guarantee, that guarantee must be maintained by every ``atomic step'' in an execution \cite{relyGuarantee-HayesJones-setss2017}, rather than just at method boundaries as in visible states semantics \cite{MuellerPoetzsch-HeffterLeavens06,DrossoFrancaMuellerSummers08,considerate}.
 In concurrent reasoning, this is because shared state may be accessed by another co{\"o}perating thread at any time: while in our case, it is because unprotected state may be accessed by an untrusted component within the same thread.